 Epilepsy and anxiety: targeting a vicious cycle

-How effective and efficient are cognitive behavioural therapy and eye movement desensitization and reprocessing in the treatment of epilepsy-related anxiety?
+How effective is eye movement desensitization and reprocessing therapy in targeting epilepsy-related anxiety?

 - Karin van der Hiele

 University of Amsterdam, Academic Centre for Dentistry Amsterdam, Department of Social Dentistry and Behavioral Sciences

 Anxiety disorders occur in about 14-25% of people with epilepsy and have an adverse impact on health-related quality life (Johnson, Jones, Seidenberg, & Hermann, 2004).
 You can imagine that the unpredictable and uncontrollable nature of epilepsy may result in anxiety, especially in relation to seizures.